-From 11:15 AM - 12:00 PM, you'll have a ride on the Main Street Trolley to see the historic murals in Pontiac.Lunch: From 12:15 to 1:15 PM, you'll have lunch at "How Sweet It Is."
-This charming little restaurant is a new one in Pontiac, and they have great sandwiches and salads.Afternoon: The bus will continue on the way to Springfield, IL at 1:30 PM.
+From 11:15 AM-12:00 PM, you'll have a ride on the Main Street Trolley to see the historic murals in Pontiac.Lunch: From 12:15 to 1:15 PM, you'll have lunch at a selected restaurant in Pontiac.Afternoon: The bus will continue on the way to Springfield, IL at 1:30 PM.

 Your study guide has some fun places he'll want you to see on the way, including the Pioneer Motel and Bill Shea's Gas Station.

 Upon arrival in Springfield, the bus will travel to Lincoln's Tomb State Historic Site, where the President and his family are laid to rest.
-We'll schedule your visit for 4:30 PM; visits last no more than 30 minutes.
-Silence is requested at this site visit.
+This year, the tomb is being restored, so we won't be able to go into that area, but we've been invited to do a drive-by visit.

 You'll depart from Springfield, IL, and take a sidetrip to Lincoln's Home, where the president and his family lived.

-After our visits, we'll proceed to our lunch destination.Lunch: We'll have lunch at a selected restaurant, probably the Dixie 66 Cafe.Afternoon: After lunch, we'll travel on toward Kirkwood/St. Louis, MO.
+After our visits, we'll proceed to our lunch destination.Lunch: Boxed lunchesAfternoon: After lunch, we'll travel on toward Kirkwood/St. Louis, MO.